 Clients are asking me, “Are companies hiring now?”

 The answer is definitely, Yes!
 Companies are still hiring, and the future of the job market is indeed a big unknown right now!
 The truth is, many companies and a lot of industries will suffer, while others will still grow and continue to hire.
-As people begin to recognize the thriving companies, competition will drastically increase.
+As people begin to recognize the thriving companies, the competition will drastically increase.

 The best thing you can do is be proactive.